noey2020/How-to-Write-GPIO-in-Cube-HAL/README.md

 copying only the relevant directory files but it was still a lot of code considering I was only going to just blink two LEDs.
 Instead of tweaking the include paths so the compiler will find my files and any libraries, I just copy and maintained the same directory structure.
+Sometimes, if you break the dependencies, it is more troublesome so maintain what's working!
 Take a cue from "Options for Target".

 C/C++ Tab